 As we all know, a Broker is someone that brings buyer and seller together in order to facilitate a transaction.
 The broker is only paid commission for the services rendered to the organisation.
 Such brokers are not the original owner of the product, their own is to introduce the buyer to seller and get a commission for their service.

 The infomediary model does not really have any product that they are selling.
 They are not brokers as well.
 Their own interest is to review products and guide buyers on how to make the best decision.
 So, when you get to any site and they provide information on different products, know that they are running the infomediary model of e-business.

 #3 Merchant model

-The merchant model is an e-business model where both wholesalers and retailers of a particular products and services tries to reach out to customer directly.
+The merchant model is an e-business model where both wholesalers and retailers of particular product and services try to reach out to the customer directly.
 Take for example automobile companies.
-Some of the manufacturers sells directly to customers.
-There are some that also have dealers that sells directly online.
+Some of the manufacturers sell directly to customers.
+There are some that also have dealers that sell directly online.

 #4 Manufacturing Model